 So I have but one request, Please Listen.

-Please Listen to others like me and what it was that hurt us.
+Please Listen to what it was that would have made a difference.

-Please Listen to the families that have so much to offer that can help us improve.
+Please Listen to those have so much to offer that can help us improve care.

-Because when you go home at night you may do so with peace, but you may have stolen someone else’s, leaving them with scars that cannot be seen.
-Remember too that when we stand before you asking you to listen it’s hard for us to do so.
-It opens a fresh those wounds, it takes strength that sometimes we find hard to find.
-We know it’s hard to hear that you failed us, we know that in many cases it was unintentional but our voices matter.
-We ask you to please listen because we want things to get better and improve so that others are spared the pain we suffer.
-We ask you to please listen because not all things can be fixed with a policy or a pathway or a bigger budget, no somethings are improved with things that cost nothing at all just a smile, a kind word, an encouraging well done or a hug that says I’m here, your not alone, you will get through this.
+We ask you to please listen because not all things can be fixed with a policy or a pathway or a bigger budget, no somethings are improved with things that cost nothing at all just a smile, a kind word, an encouraging well done or quiet space that says I’m here, your not alone, you will get through this.

 So Please Listen, please make our voices count, because making things better is something we can only do together.